 The amaBhungane Centre for Investigative Journalism NPC is a non-profit company founded to develop investigative journalism in the public interest.

-We are mandated to do so through:
+We do so through:

 AmaBhungane is isiZulu for the Dung Beetles.